 Our strategy of providing agents with value and unparalleled service has enabled Safety to establish strong relationships with agency partners and to capture a larger share of the total business written by each agent.
 We position ourselves as the preferred insurance carrier for those agents and are ranked first or second in over 70% of their agencies based on direct written premium.
-We have translated our competitive advantage and extensive knowledge of the market to become the second largest commercial automobile carrier, the third largest private passenger automobile carrier and the fourth largest homeowners carrier in Massachusetts.
+We have translated our competitive advantage and extensive knowledge of the market to become the second largest commercial automobile carrier, the third largest private passenger automobile carrier and the third largest homeowners carrier in Massachusetts.

-Our insurance subsidiaries "A" (Excellent) rating was reaffirmed by A.M.
-Best on June 15, 2023.
+Our insurance subsidiaries "A" (Excellent) Financial Strength Rating was reaffirmed by A.M.
+Best on June 18, 2024.
 In reaffirming the rating, A.M.
-Best recognized our solid riskadjusted capitalization, historically strong operating income, favorable loss reserve development, and market position as a leading property and casualty insurance writer in the New England region.
+Best recognized our solid risk-adjusted capitalization, historically strong operating income, favorable loss reserve development, our market position as a leading property and casualty insurance writer in the New England region, and appropriate enterprise risk management.
 A.M.
 Best also noted our low investment leverage and disciplined underwriting approach as important strengths.